Skip to content

 1. eoAPI: A set of microservices for geospatial data access, including:

-• stac: STAC API for accessing geospatial metadata.
+• stac: STAC API for accessing geospatial metadata with transaction extensions

 2. PostgreSQL with PostGIS and pgSTAC